-(c) Verifications will be conducted no more than annually except cases required by law or following a Security Breach.
+(c) Verifications will be conducted no more than annually except cases required by law, when required by instruction of Supervisory Authority, or following a Security Breach.

 8.6 Subject to Docebo’s prior written approval, the Customer may conduct, directly or through third parties (whose appointment shall also be subject to Docebo’s prior written approval), and at its own expenses, penetration tests and vulnerability scans.
 Docebo shall allow such activities according to a methodology and timetable that will be agreed upon between the Parties (acting reasonably and in good faith) before starting any pen test activities, and in accordance with Docebo’s standard, commercially reasonable policies with respect to such penetration tests and vulnerability scans.
 Such activities will be conducted on an annual basis and in any case no more than once every four months, upon agreement with Docebo.

 9. Assistance on Data Protection Impact Assessment.
-To the extent required under applicable Data Protection Laws, Docebo will (taking into account the nature of the processing and the information available to Docebo) provide all reasonably requested information regarding the Services to enable the Customer to carry out data protection impact assessments or prior consultations with data protection authorities, as required by such Data Protection Laws.
+To the extent required under applicable Data Protection Laws, Docebo will (taking into account the nature of the processing and the information available to Docebo) provide all reasonably requested information regarding the Services to enable the Customer (or, where Customer is a Data Processor, the relevant Data Controller’s) to carry out data protection impact assessments or prior consultations with data protection authorities, as required by such Data Protection Laws.
 Docebo shall comply with the foregoing by: (a) complying with Section 8 (Information Security Assessment); (b) providing the information contained in the Agreement, including this DPA; and (c) if the foregoing clauses (a) and (b) are insufficient for the Customer to comply with such obligations, upon request, providing additional reasonable assistance (at the Customer’s expense).

 10. International Transfers.

-10.1 The Customer acknowledges that Docebo may transfer and process Customer Personal Data to and in the United States and anywhere else in the world where Docebo, Docebo Affiliates or its Sub-processors maintain data processing operations.
-Docebo shall, at all times, ensure that such transfers are made in compliance with the requirements of Data Protection Laws.
+10.1 The Customer acknowledges that Docebo may transfer and process Customer Personal Data to and in the United States and anywhere else in the world where Docebo, Docebo Affiliates or its Sub-processors maintain data processing operations as set out in this Section 10.
+Docebo shall, at all times, take all such measures as are necessary to ensure that such transfers are made in compliance with the requirements of Data Protection Laws.

 11. Subject Access Requests and Other Communications.

-11.1 Docebo shall, to the extent it may be legally permitted, promptly notify the Customer if Docebo receives a request from a Data Subject to exercise the Data Subject’s right of access, right to rectification, restriction of Processing, erasure (i.e., “right to be forgotten”), data portability, objection to the Processing, or its right not to be subject to an automated individual decision making (with each such request being a “Data Subject Request”).
+11.1 Docebo shall, to the extent it may be legally permitted, promptly notify the Customer if Docebo receives a request from a Data Subject to exercise the Data Subject’s right of access, right to rectification, restriction of Processing, erasure (i.e., “right to be forgotten”), data portability, objection to the Processing, or its right not to be subject to an automated individual decision making, or any other request to exercise rights granted by Data Protection Laws (with each such request being a “Data Subject Request”).
 If Docebo receives a Data Subject Request in relation to Customer Personal Data, Docebo will advise the Data Subject to submit their request to the Customer and the Customer will be responsible for responding to such request.
 For the avoidance of doubt, Docebo shall not be obligated to grant a Data Subject Request where the Data Subject is not entitled to the relief sought.